 A system for supply chain management in an organization leads to tremendous financial benefits.
 Several such companies exist that have saved millions just because they automated their supply chain.
 However, none of the money saved came easily.
-To effectively place, the supply chain system in the organization is one very complex and difficult task.
+To effectively place the supply chain system in the organization is one very complex and difficult task.
 Inventory management system software and Warehouse management system are somewhat similar to the supply software.
-They just have some tasks different from each other.
+They just have some tasks that are different from each other.
 More or less all these systems are for the same purpose.
 However, another system is Project Management software for IT firms to handle project development, effectively.

 Conclusion: This blog focuses on problems that come when implementing a new SCM, PMS, IMS or WMS in an organization.
-This also provides tips that help when such problem occurs.
+This also provides tips that help when such a problem occurs.